Corylus cornuta: Use by animals

 Deer, moose, and livestock browse the foliage of the Eastern beaked hazel, but the Western beaked hazel is considered to have low palatability for ungulates.
 The hazelnut weevil feeds solely off the Western beaked hazel.

 American beavers prefer Eastern beaked hazel browse, and consume it to such an extent that they reduce its relative abundance in favor of conifers.

 The nuts of C. cornuta californica are an important food source for squirrels, especially as a backup in times of acorn crop failure.
 Species such as Douglas squirrels, red squirrels and least chipmunks gather and stash the nuts, and although up to 66% of the nuts are consumed, the remainder have an elevated chance of germination due to being buried in soil or leaves.
 Although squirrels only distribute the nuts about 90 m or less, jays such as the blue jay in the east and the Steller's jay in the west distribute them over longer distances.
 Black bears, turkeys, and white-tailed deer also consume the nuts.

 Ruffed grouse consume the protein-rich catkins and young buds of Corylus cornuta.

 It is used as cover by a variety of animal species, and provides good nesting for birds, especially the ruffed grouse.
 The white-footed vole is positively correlated with California hazelnuts in the Umpqua National Forest in Oregon.

 Uses

+The beaked hazelnut has been cultivated by the Gitxsan, Tsimshian, and Nisga'a peoples for at least 7,000 years.